tommyjlong/wral-weather-card/README.md

 ![Weather Card](https://github.com/tommyjlong/wral-weather-card/blob/master/wral-weather-card.jpg?raw=true)

 # Installation:
 The recommended way to install is to use HACS.
-Alternatively is can be manually installed.
+Alternatively, this can be manually installed.

 **Note:** The Original Weather Card supports using the Lovelace UI in "Storage" mode.
 It uses the weather-card.editor for this which is NOT being supported for the wral-weather-card.

 **Note:** The Original Weather Card allowed you to get some of its resources over the internet in what it called a "Hosted" based installation.
 This is NOT supported for the wral-weather-card.
 ## HACS
 Go to the HACS Settings, and under ADD CUSTOM RESPOSITORY, paste ```https://github.com/tommyjlong/wral-weather-card ```, and chose ```Plugin``` for the Category.
 Hit save, and a new entry titled **[plugin] tommyjlong/wral-weather-card** should be created under CUSTOM REPOSITORY.
 Click on the new entry and a page should appear which will allow you to install this.
-Follow the instructions at the very bottom of the page for adding the url and type to the lovelace configuration.
+Make sure to follow the instructions at the very bottom of the page for adding the url and type to the lovelace configuration.

-* If you want to manually install, place the files located in the `custom_components/wral_weather/` folder into the `<path-to-haconfig>/custom_components/wral_weather/` directory.
-Reboot HA.

 ## Manual:

-1. Download the [wral-weather-card.js](https://github.com/tommyjlong/wral-weather-card/blob/master/dist/wral-weather-card.js) to `HACONFIGDIR/www/custom-lovelace/wral-weather-card/`. (or in some other folder under `/HACONFIGDIR/www/`)
+1. Download the [wral-weather-card.js](https://github.com/tommyjlong/wral-weather-card/blob/master/dist/wral-weather-card.js) to `HACONFIGDIR/www/custom-lovelace/wral-weather-card/` (or in some other folder under `/HACONFIGDIR/www/`).
-2. Save, the [Animated Icons](https://github.com/tommyjlong/wral-weather-card/tree/master/dist/icons/) under `HACONFIGDIR/www/custom-lovelace/weather-card/icons/` (or in some other folder in `HACONFIGDIR/www/`)
+2. Save, the [Animated Icons](https://github.com/tommyjlong/wral-weather-card/tree/master/dist/icons/) to the `HACONFIGDIR/www/custom-lovelace/weather-card/icons/` directory (or in some other directory in `HACONFIGDIR/www/`)

 Add the following to resources in your lovelace config: